 Not far away is Banjo Cider, a premier cider making spot that often has live music.
 Try a stay at Villa Vida Loca, which has a small cabin you can rent for the night, a farm stand with great local food, and special dinners with top local chefs.

-The Kitchener–Waterloo Oktoberfest is an annual nine-day festival about an hour west of Toronto.
+The Kitchener–Waterloo Oktoberfest is an annual festival about an hour west of Toronto.
 Based on the original German Oktoberfest, it is billed as "Canada's Greatest Bavarian Festival," and is said to be the second-largest Oktoberfest in the world.
-It’s the perfect way to ring in the fall for beer and pretzel lovers, and there’s usually live music and dancing.
+It’s the perfect way to ring in the fall for beer and pretzel lovers, and there’s usually live music and dancing, running until Oct.
+15.

 Grand Experiences offers guided canoe and kayak trips down the Grand River, which has excellent fall foliage.
 The Walper is a terrific, boutique hotel in Kitchener and makes for a great base for Oktoberfest.
 THEMUSEUM is a few steps away and has terrific exhibits.

 In Waterloo, The Ken Seiling Waterloo Region Museum is top-notch, and is located next to Doon Heritage Village, a collection of historic buildings in a forest of pretty trees.
 Don't miss the St. Jacob's Farmers Market — one of the best, and biggest markets in Ontario.

 Niagara on the Lake has a great, new, modern hotel called 124 on Queen Hotel and Spa, and it’s quite different from the usual chintz-laden inns.
 Head to Treadwell Cuisine next door at the Gatehouse Hotel for some of the best food in Ontario, as well as local wines.